 Clean ceramic sink

-The ceramic sink is very delicate, but you can also use natural ingredients to make it look like new.
+The ceramic sink is very delicate, but you can also use natural ingredients to make it look new.

 Clean glass sink